UM-mbit/pangenomicsBench/README.md

    numIterations can be used to stop after `n` inputs to control the duration without modifying the dataset.
    See the README for each kernel for more information.
-8. Running GPU kernels:
-   Timing analysis can be run with `runGpu.sh`.
-Tsunami results will be written to `tsunamiTiming.txt` and PGSGD results will be written to `PGSGDGPUProfiling.txt` (@niklas).
+8. Run profiling of GPU tools with `bash runGpu.sh`.
+This runs the timing analysis of Tsunami and writes them to `tsunamiTiming.txt`.
+Furthermore, it runs both timing and microarchitecture analysis for PGSGD-GPU and stores them to `PGSGDGPUProfiling.txt`.

-   More detailed instructions for running the gpu kernels, as well as information for running the NCU profiling can be found in the GPU kernel directories.
+   More detailed instructions for running the gpu kernels, as well as information for running the NCU profiling of Tsunami can be found in the GPU kernel directories.
 ## Running the tools
 Please see the README.md in the `ToolAnalysis` subdirectory.
 ## Dependencies